Understanding Natural Gas and LNG Options Handbook – Summary

 Tolling Structures – The import terminal charges a fee for everything (regasification, offloading, and storage).

 Merchant structures – Import project owner buys LNG, regasifies, and sells to consumers.

-The government can participate through the national oil company or directly.
-Its support is vital for the investors to get proper approvals.
+The government can participate in the national oil company or directly.
+Its support is vital for investors to get proper approvals.
 Investors also need support to gain access to the country’s natural gas resources.
 Other roles include:

 To set the gas sector policies.